matsim-eth/baseline_scenario/README.md

 ## Working with the repository

-- The latest changes are in the `master` branch.
+The latest changes are in the `master` branch.
 The version there is always a SNAPSHOT version.
 If you want to use it, clone the git repository, or use the [packagecloud](https://packagecloud.io/eth-ivt/matsim/packages/java/ch.ethz.matsim/av-0.1.2-SNAPSHOT.jar) repository for Maven packages.
-- Release versions are committed to the respective `v*` branch.
-Those versions are packaged for Maven on [Bintray](https://bintray.com/matsim-eth/matsim/av).
+Release versions are not offered at the moment as the project is still rather volatile.